Port-Cros: History

 The last marquis of the islands was Louis de Colvet, Mirabeau's father-in-law.
 Colvet sold the islands to Jean Joseph Barthélémy Simon de Savornin in 1783.
 In 1793, the British attacked Port-Cros again.
 Napoleon restored the defenses in 1811 and installed a garrison of veterans.
 After the fall of the First French Empire, the garrison was replaced by a company of crippled soldiers.
 The marquisate was purchased by the French state in 1815, and changed hands a number of times before being sold to a Dr. Crotte, who tried to develop the island into a tourist resort.
 Some facilities for tourists, including a hotel, were built when the island was acquired by Marcel Henry and Claude Balyne.
-Between the interwar period, the island was visited by numerous figures of the artistic and literary world: Jean Paulhan, André Malraux, André Gide, Saint-John Perse, Paul Valéry and Jules Supervielle.
+During the interwar period, the island was visited by numerous figures of the artistic and literary world: Jean Paulhan, André Malraux, André Gide, Saint-John Perse, Paul Valéry, D. H. Lawrence, and Jules Supervielle.
 Vivienne de Watteville lived there from 1929, and wrote a book about her first year on the island, Seeds that the Wind may bring.

 During World War II, during the Allied invasion of Provence, the Battle of Port Cros took place on the island on 15 August 1944, in which the German garrison of 150 men fought against a force of American and Canadian commandos, known as the Devil's Brigade.
 The island was captured by the Allies on 17 August 1944.

 When Madame Henry, the owner of the island, died in 1966, she bequeathed the island to the state, with the exception of the hotel Le Manoir, which her great-nephew, Pierre Buffet, inherited.
 The Port-Cros National Park was created in 1963.
 The photographer Yann Arthus-Bertrand is working on the restoration of the fort at Port-Man.